Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

    |            |            |  240  |  241  |  242  |  243  |  244  |  245  |  246  |  247  |  248  |  249  |  250  |  251  |  252  |  253  |  254  |  255  |
    +------------+------------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+

-Find a full list of descriptions and parameters in the :ref:`API_REFERENCE`.
+You can find a full list of the descriptions and parameters in the :ref:`API_REFERENCE`.

 Connections to the cascade ports can be made as follows: